abhinavprakash199/-Device-Characterization-Lab/README.md

 #### Results:
 - Upon observation and experimental measurements, the cut-off frequency is found out to be 2 KHz.
 - The calculated value of cut-off frequency as per component rating is 795 Hz.
+- The observed bandwidth of our RC value = 2 kHz.
-- The bandwidth of our RC value = ∞
+- The calcuated bandwidth of our RC value = 795 Hz.

 #### FFT (fast Fourier transform) at 500 Hz